OfferZen-Community/make-robots-iot/info_and_tips.md

 * We've created a Sphero-CLI tool to get you started super quick.
 Have a look inside `/resources` to find it.
 The repo is here: https://github.com/OfferZen-Make/sphero-cli

+#### Protips

+* Sphero's collision detection function is very unreliable!

+* When connecting an IoT device to AWS programmatically, each Client ID must be unique.
+This becomes important when you <i>subscribe</i> with one device and <i>publish</i> with another.

+* Technically it is possible to connect multiple Spheros to a Pi, but this requires hacking the bluetooth device implementation in Sphero.js.

+* You can quickly and easily print the list of all Spheros with their details by running `print-sphero-list` in the terminal.

+* Don't spend too much time in Sphero-CLI! :) It's just there to teach you Sphero commands.

 #### Controlling Sphero

 * Our documentation of Sphero's commands is in the readme of the [Sphero-CLI tool](https://github.com/OfferZen-Make/sphero-cli).